 When fishing for bass in the rain, target shallow areas and structure where bass seek shelter and ambush prey.
 Use moving baits like bladed spinnerbaits, crankbaits, or soft plastic swimbaits.
 Rain can make bass more active, so cover water methodically and adjust retrieval speed to entice strikes.

 If you’re one of the many anglers that start to make their exit from the water when the rain moves in, you could be missing out on a unique time to catch bass.
-Bass fishing in the rain brings with it a host of new challenges as the barometric pressure falls, water becomes cloudy and incoming rain causes the temperature to drop.
+Bass fishing in the rain brings a host of new challenges as the barometric pressure falls, water becomes cloudy and incoming rain causes the temperature to drop.

 This article is part of my Complete Guide to Bass Fishing series that you might be interested in.